-- 91.2 Tied Games Regular Season Conference Policy Formats If the game remains tied after the provisions used in Rule 91.1, by conference policy only, a three-player shootout may be used immediately after the mandatory five-minute sudden-victory overtime.
-(See Appendix B for the shootout protocol.)
-Non-conference games may not use this provision. - 91.3 Tied Games Penalties - Any overtime period shall be considered part of the game and all unexpired penalties shall remain in force. - 91.4 Tied Games Postseason Tournament Competition Where advancement in a bracket or the determination of a tournament champion is necessary, any series in a format (e.g., single game, minigame series) that results in a tie shall be broken by 20-minute, sudden-victory overtime periods.
-The ice shall be resurfaced upon completion of regulation play.
+- 91.2 Tied Games Regular Season Shootout If the game remains tied a mandatory three-player shootout must be used immediately after the mandatory five-minute sudden-victory overtime. - 91.3 Tied Games Penalties Any overtime period shall be considered part of the game and all unexpired penalties shall remain in force. - 91.4 Tied Games Postseason Conference/NCAA Tournament Competition Where advancement in a bracket or the determination of a tournament champion is necessary, any series in a format (e.g., single game, minigame series) that results in a tie shall be broken by 20-minute, sudden-victory overtime periods.
+The following shall apply: - a.
+The ice shall be resurfaced upon completion of regulation play. - b.
 The teams shall change ends at the end of each period (except as indicated in Rule 90.2).
-In each overtime, at the first stoppage of play under the 10-minute mark, an ice maintenance timeout of one minute in duration will be administered.
-Teams may return to their benches at this time.
-Third-place games may follow the overtime procedures as described in Rules 91.1, 91.2 or 91.4.
-Note: A tied game in a minigame series must use a five-minute overtime period.